casallas/artR/README.md

 # Residuals   27   3500  129.61
 ```

-Although the expected data frame's header should have the form "Subject", "X1", "X2", ..., "Xn", "Y", it's easy
+Even though the expected data frame's header should have the form "Subject", "X1", "X2", ..., "Xn", "Y", it's easy
 to transform any data frame to this format before calling ART:
 ```
 df <- data.frame(X1=(1:100)^2, subj=1:100, Y=log(1:100), X2=sqrt(1:100))